 Again, I ask a lot more questions and direct it a lot more, as my goal when doing this is to create actual offers.
 Your goal is to create lots of ideas.

-Have each team choose their best ideas, their easiest ideas, and their cheapest ideas.
+Have each team choose their best ideas, their easiest ideas, and their fastest ideas.
+Mark them B, E, and F, where some ideas may have two or three categories.
 You should then get them to share with the larger group and you should take lots of notes.

-You will find that using the same main ingredient – your event, program, organisation, or whatever – each team will come up with a very different complement of ideas.
+You will find that using the same main ingredient – your property – each team will come up with a very different complement of ideas.
 The invention test works!